An official website of the United States government

 Sailors sit a consoles as an instructor points something out on a screen.

-GREAT LAKES, Ill.
+220825-N-IK959-1417 GREAT LAKES, Ill.
 (Aug.
-24, 2022) Rear Adm.
-Pete Garvin, commander, Naval Education and Training Command, left, observes as Instructor Gunner's Mate 1st Class Nathan A. Fontaine helps to correct a student’s fundamentals during a small arms training evolution on the MILO simulator at Gunner's Mate "A" School, Surface Combat Systems Training Command Great Lakes, Aug.
-24, 2022.
-During a three-day visit, Garvin toured facilities and engaged with Sailors at NETC schools for surface warfare, combat systems and advanced swim preparation, including observing the latest in modernized training methods for hands-on and virtual reality simulations.
+25, 2022) Rear Adm.
+Pete Garvin, commander, Naval Education and Training Command (NETC), speaks with Recruit Division Commanders, instructors and staff in the Recruit Memorial Chapel at Recruit Training Command (RTC) during a visit to Naval Station Great Lakes, Illinois, Aug.
+25, 2022.
+As part of a three-day visit, Garvin toured facilities and engaged with Sailors at NETC schools for surface warfare, combat systems and advanced swim preparation, including observing the latest in modernized training methods for hands-on and virtual reality simulations.
+The admiral also engaged with RTC RDCs and Sailors and recruits, while observing various phases of boot camp and speaking at a graduation as the reviewing officer for 909 of the Navy’s newest Sailors.
 As the owner of the Force Development pillar within MyNavy HR, Garvin leads the NETC mission to recruit, train and deliver those who serve the nation, taking them from “street to fleet” by transforming civilians into highly skilled, operational and combat ready warfighters.
-(U.S. Navy photo by Matt Mogle)
+(U.S. Navy photo by Scott A. Thornbloom)

 GREAT LAKES, Ill.
 (Aug.
-24, 2022) Rear Adm.
-Pete Garvin, right, commander, Naval Education and Training Command (NETC), talks with Navy special operations candidates after they completed a 3-mile run at Center for Explosive Ordnance Disposal and Diving (CEODD) in Great Lakes, Illinois, Aug.
-24, 2022.
-The learning site runs two courses of instruction for explosive ordnance disposal (EOD), Navy diver (ND) and diving medical technician (DMT) candidates.
-The 18-day preparatory course is designed to prepare Sailors for EOD and ND “A” schools by providing training and mentoring in entry-level aquatic adaptability and physical and mental conditioning.
-The 22-day Assessment and Selection Course is designed to prepare the most qualified EOD and ND candidates for a career in the Navy’s special operations community.
+25, 2022) Rear Adm.
+Pete Garvin, commander, Naval Education and Training Command (NETC), right, speaks with recruits during a visit to Recruit Training Command (RTC) Great Lakes, Illinois, Aug.
+25, 2022.
+As part of his three-day visit, Garvin engaged with RTC recruit division commanders and Sailors, while observing various phases of boot camp and speaking at a graduation for 909 of the Navy’s newest Sailors.
 As the owner of the Force Development pillar within MyNavy HR, Garvin leads the NETC mission to recruit, train and deliver those who serve the nation, taking them from “street to fleet” by transforming civilians into highly skilled, operational and combat ready warfighters.
-(U.S. Navy photo by Matt Mogle)
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Christopher M. O’Grady)

 During the Advanced Command Language Program workshop, James Lewis, the Navy Senior Language Authority, explained the significance of the Shannon M. Kent Language Professional of the Year award, before presenting it to Cryptologic Technician Interpretive 1st Class Theamichaela Coyle, a military language instructor at Information Warfare Training Command (IWTC) Monterey, at the Presidio of Monterey on Aug.
 24, 2022.
 The following day, Coyle was announced to have won the 2021 DOD-wide Language Professional of the Year award as well.